belarusianlinguistics/letters/README.md

-# letters
-History of Belarusian Letter (special project for Philology.BY)
+# History of Belarusians Letter

+Special project for Philology.BY

+Made with Tilda by @goritskaya